Skip to main content

 Tool Calls

-When Codex needs SSH/Zabbix access, Python wrappers call MCP Gateway
+When the agent needs SSH/Zabbix access, MCP tools call the MCP Gateway

 6